dduan/Pathos/README.md

 - `develop-linux-docker` launches a docker container with Swift.
 The project is mirrored at `/Pathos`.
 You can edit from the host and run/test in the container.
-- `develop-linux-docker-rebuild` is the same as `develop-linux-docker` except it forces a rebuild of the container.

 Also, see "Testing".